 Ada Deer, the American Indian Studies Program Director until 2007, was hired in 1977 as a half-time lecturer with responsibilities for curriculum development and faculty recruitment.
-(She was also given a one-half time appointment in the School of Social Work).
+She had been employed at the School of Social Work since 1975.

 During the 1987–88 school year, the name of the Native American Studies Program was changed to the American Indian Studies Program.
 Also during 1988, the American Indian Studies Program was elevated in status and was permanently transferred from the School of Education to the College of Letters and Sciences.
 With this also came a physical move to Ingraham Hall, where the Program office currently resides.